alexandreborges/malwoverview/README.md

                         family.
       -q THREATCROWDARG, --threatcrowdarg THREATCROWDARG
                         This option provides an argument to the -Q option, which is related to THREATCROWD.
+      -E VALHALLA, --valhalla VALHALLA
+                        This option is used for getting Yara rules from the Valhalla service given an argument (-C option below).
+Valid values are 1: searches for Yara rules matching the provided keyword; 2: search for Yara rules matching a minimal score (40-49: anomaly and threat hunting rules / 60-74: rules for suspicious objects / 75-100: hard malicious matches); 3: Look for Yara rules to the following products, which must be specified using the -C option: FireEyeAX, FireEyeNX, FireEyeEX, CarbonBlack, Tanium, Tenable, SymantecMAA, GRR, osquery, McAfeeATD3 and McAfeeATD4; 4: Given the hash (SHA 256) through -C option, show associated Yara rules; 5: Shows information about a specific Yara rule provided through the -C option.
+      -C VALHALLAARG, --valhallaarg VALHALLAARG
+                        This option is used for providing argument to the Vahalla service (-E option).

       Remember that public VT API only allows 4 searches per second (as shown at the image above).
 Therefore, if you are willing to wait some minutes, so you can use the -p option, which forces a one minute wait